How the OIC processes and investigates complaints

 • If the Privacy Commissioner and/or third parties were entitled to make, and made, representations during the investigation, the OIC also sends them a copy of the final report.

-Once the Commissioner issues her final report, the complainant, institutions and other parties may apply to the Federal Court for a review.
+Once the Commissioner issues her final report, the complainant, institutions and other parties may apply to the Federal Court for a review, and when an institution does not intend to fully implement her orders, it must take this step.
 There are deadlines for the various parties to apply for this review.
 The Commissioner’s orders come into effect after these deadlines pass.

 More information: Information Commissioner’s final reports; Seeking a review by the Federal Court; Frequently asked questions: Information Commissioner’s orders